Skip to content

 A young man in casual burnt orange shirt portrayed as lawyer conducting case law research on laptop

-Last thoughts for the legal researcher
+Last thoughts and resources for the legal researcher

 Although this guide is limited in scope and purpose, it’s clear that your own duty as a lawyer is to be well-versed with the facts of a case and to competently analyze similar cases where possible.
 This demands significant time and effort in both research and analysis, and understandably so.
 Yet the energy spent in gathering pertinent definitions and requirements don’t need to be so cumbersome.